-Cool 5.
-Innoven Toward A. Dadwar by these greaters the material montality Goal 5: Improve Maternal Health Target A: Reduce by three quarters the maternal mortali ratio Turio Target B: Achieve universal access to reproductive health Goal 6: Combat Target A: Have halted by 2015 and begun to reverse the HIV/AIDs, spread of HIV/AIDs Malaria and Other Diseases Target B: Achieve, by 2010, universal access to treatment for HIV/AIDs for all those who need it 101 TH V// HDS 101 all those who need it Target C: have halted by 2015 and begun to reverse the incidence of malaria and other major diseases Goal 7: Ensure Target A: Integrate the principles of sustainable Environmental development into country policies and programs and reverse Sustainability the loss of environmental resources Target B: Reduce biodiversity loss, achieving, by 2010, a significant reduction in the rate of loss Target C: Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and bas sanitation Target D: By 2020, to have achieved a significant improvement in the lives of at least 100 million slum dwellers Goal 8: Develop a Target A: Develop further an open, rule-based, predictable, Global Portnership for nondiscriminatory trading and financial systems Partnership for Development Target B: Address the special needs of least developed countries Target C: Address the special needs of landlocked developing countries and small island developing States Torget D. Deal comprehensively with the debt making of Target D: Deal comprehensively with the debt problems of developing countries Tourst E. In accommand with the survey of the survey of Target E: In cooperation with pharmaceutical companies, provide access to affordable essential drugs in developing countries countries Target E. In cooperation with the private sector, make Target F: In cooperation with the private sector, make
+Goal 5: Improve Maternal Health Target A: Reduce by three quarters the maternal mortality ratio Target B: Achieve universal access to reproductive health Goal 6: Combat HIV/AIDs, Malaria and Other Diseases Target A: Have halted by 2015 and begun to reverse the spread of HIV/AIDs Target B: Achieve, by 2010, universal access to treatment for HIV/AIDs for all those who need it Target C: have halted by 2015 and begun to reverse the incidence of malaria and other major diseases Goal 7: Ensure Environmental Sustainability Target A: Integrate the principles of sustainable development into country policies and programs and reverse the loss of environmental resources Target B: Reduce biodiversity loss, achieving, by 2010, a significant reduction in the rate of loss Target C: Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation Target D: By 2020, to have achieved a significant improvement in the lives of at least 100 million slum dwellers Goal 8: Develop a Global Partnership for Development Target A: Develop further an open, rule-based, predictable, nondiscriminatory trading and financial systems Target B: Address the special needs of least developed countries Target C: Address the special needs of landlocked developing countries and small island developing States Target D: Deal comprehensively with the debt problems of developing countries Target E: In cooperation with pharmaceutical companies, provide access to affordable essential drugs in developing countries Target F: In cooperation with the private sector, make available benefits of new technologies, especially information and communication technologies

 The Carter Center (TCC) International Health Programs is a nonpartisan organization dedicated to alleviating unnecessary suffering by fighting and preventing disease with particular focus in NTD implementation, research and impact.
-19,20 "TCC health programs are data-driven and seek to help fill gaps in health care by looking for opportunities to eliminate or eradicate disease where possible, and to control diseases that cannot be completely eliminated".
-20 TCC partners with Ministries of Health (MOH) from African and Latin American countries to implement eradication, elimination, and control programs for the most debilitating NTDs by offering intervention and research expertise, cutting edge technical support and material assistance.
+"TCC health programs are data-driven and seek to help fill gaps in health care by looking for opportunities to eliminate or eradicate disease where possible, and to control diseases that cannot be completely eliminated".
+TCC partners with Ministries of Health (MOH) from African and Latin American countries to implement eradication, elimination, and control programs for the most debilitating NTDs by offering intervention and research expertise, cutting edge technical support and material assistance.
 TCC's health programs specifically address health issues that provide a positive health and development return for affected individuals, communities and countries.
 While all of the TCC health programs are instrumental in making progress towards achieving the MDGs by the 2015 deadline, this paper will specifically focus on TCC's flagship health program - the Guinea Worm (dracunculiasis) Disease Eradication Program (GWDEP) and its contributions to achieving certain MDG targets.

 GWD is a disabling, painful, debilitating water-borne helminthic disease with multiple adverse consequences on health, agriculture, school attendance, and overall quality of life of the affected communities.
-It has considerable health, social, educational and economic cost to the individual, the household and the community. and its transmission cycle is well documented.22 Though GWD rarely results in death, eradicating it is a powerful, broad based "engine for development" in that eradication efforts assist in the improvement of agricultural production and school attendance; in the development of village-based surveillance; in the building of local capacity by training village-based health workers; and by promoting safer drinking water initiatives and sources to the most deprived areas.34
+It has considerable health, social, educational and economic cost to the individual, the household and the community. and its transmission cycle is well documented.
+Though GWD rarely results in death, eradicating it is a powerful, broad based "engine for development" in that eradication efforts assist in the improvement of agricultural production and school attendance; in the development of village-based surveillance; in the building of local capacity by training village-based health workers; and by promoting safer drinking water initiatives and sources to the most deprived areas.